 Across the bagel shop a woman paced with her laptop open.
-It didn't take me long to realize she was searching for a wireless signal.
-(I've paced with my laptop before.)
-The bagel shop promotes free Wi-Fi, and that's exactly what she wanted.
+It didn’t take me long to realize she was searching for a Wi-Fi signal.
+(I’ve paced with my laptop before.)
+The bagel shop promotes free Wi-Fi, and that’s exactly what she wanted.
 She took her computer over to the counter to relay the difficulties to a manager.
-While waiting for management, I reassured her that I couldn't find a wireless signal either.
+While waiting for management, I reassured her that I couldn’t find Wi-Fi either.

 I empathized with this woman’s situation.
 At the same time, it made me question if I, too, often have an irritated attitude at the slow pace of a situation, or if something isn’t accommodating my needs.

 What popped into my head next were situations when I’m standing in line to pay for a single item at a store where only one register is open.
 Then the person in front of me poses a complicated question, demands a price check on an item that is 10 aisles away or writes a check.
 I may look like I’m waiting patiently, but inside I’m screaming, Get on with it, already!
 I’m inconvenienced because my expectation was to be in and out of the store in 20 minutes.

 Too many times I let convenience control my perspective and decisions, and even steal my joy and focus.
 Where does this attitude come from?
 Do I spend more time worshiping the god of convenience than the God of the universe?

 My Way, My Time

 Almost every direction you turn there is someone or some company ready to make life convenient.
 We have drive-thru windows at coffee shops, one-stop shopping stores and multiple ways of buying anything and everything online.
 If you need to mail something, many postal/mailing services will not only pick up your package, but also provide a box.